-With Baby Nathen, this is the second time I am embarking on this breastfeeding journey.
-When I had Daniel in 2013, I knew I wanted to breastfeed but without prior experience, I learnt a lot of what I know now through trial and error.
-I’m sharing tips that I’ve benefited from breastfeeding my first born and will also be applying to my second born too.
+Breastfeeding can be a rather daunting experience.
+I learnt a lot of what I know now through trial and error.
+To help fellow moms along, here are some tips for a successful breastfeeding journey that I’ve benefited from breastfeeding my first born and will also be applying to my second born too.

 New mums will definitely benefit from this!

 #1: Join Breastfeeding Support Groups

 Feel confident with breastfeeding by connecting with like-minded people on the same journey as you.